AttractMore/AttractMore9/content/work/oxdesigners.md

 Following completion of the testing phase, we moved the new site live.
 We then went through the post-implementation checklist covering appearance, function and performance.
 There were no issues and we were satisfied that pages loaded in less than 3 seconds on a reasonable connection with most pages loading in around 1 second.

 Another successful project outcome.

+More recently, we changed the home page to include some animation.
+The top of the page now has 5 'slides' which overlay each other on scroll.
+Further down the page, there are a set of logos which auto scroll but which stop animating on hover or touch.